-This program planner is intended to support students and their parents/guardians in choosing courses for the 2023-2024 school year.
-Certain courses must be taken to meet the graduation requirements prescribed by the Ministry of Education, while others courses can be chosen to meet individual interests and goals.
+This program planner is intended to support students and their parents/guardians in choosing courses for the upcoming school year.
 This planner describes the requirements of each grade, the content of individual courses, and the various programs and services at H.J.
 Cambie Secondary.